 - Try to remain calm-do not resist handing over your valuables.
 You do not want to risk escalating a property crime to a violent crime. - Be aware that any item you can use as a weapon also may be used against you. - Get as accurate a description of the attacker and vehicle as possible and call the police immediately.

-You can visit the website at: https://sa.uic.edu/student-life/campus-safety/
+You can visit the website at: https://sa.uic.edu/student-life/campus-safety/ information, contact the Site Director of UIC Children's Center, Eastside campus - (312) 413-5331, Westside campus - (312) 413-5326.

 Child Care